Open-Cap-Table-Coalition/Open-Cap-Format-OCF/gen/docs/baseexercise.md

 ## consideration

-Type represention of an amount of money in the specified currency
+Type representation of an amount of money in a specified currency

 `consideration`